Stellacore/peridetic/README.md

 ### Project Contributions

-Thank you for your interest in Perdetic and for considering to provide comments, suggestions, ideas and/or criticisms - all of which are welcomed with open arms.
+First of all, thank you for your interest in Perdetic and for considering to provide comments, suggestions, ideas and/or criticisms - all of which are welcomed with open arms.

 For quick comments, please send a short [Email](mailto://peridetic@stellacore.com).
 If you wish to offer more